Return to Library Home Page

 Soil: Tolerant of moderate soil alkalinity, but will show foliar chlorosis in alkaline soils if the soils are chronically wet as might be the case around lawns.

-Watering: Though drought tolerant, carob tree must have at least some deep, but infrequent irrigations during summer.
+Watering: Though drought tolerant, carob tree responds well to some infrequent deep irrigations during summer.

-Disease and Pests: Trunk, crown and root wood rotting fungi are common.
+Disease and Pests: Systemic trunk, crown and root wood rotting fungal and bacterial diseases are common within poorly managed carob trees.

 Some culinary history: Commercial carob chocolate is derived from the fruit pods.
 The carob tree fruit are sometimes referred to as "locusts" or "St. John's Bread."
 The Bible records in Mark 1:6 that John the Baptist ate "locusts and wild honey" as part of his simple vegetable diet.
 Also, the husks that were eaten by the Prodigal Son in Jesus' parable (found in Luke chapter 15) were discarded carob pods.
 Even today carob continues to be an important feed for livestock.